 Common Ways Children Fracture Bones Playing Sports

-“If you feel your child may have a broken bone, be sure to bring him or her to Medical City Children’s Orthopedic and Spine Specialists so one of our pediatric orthopedic specialists can provide a comprehensive diagnosis.
+“If you feel your child may have a broken bone, please bring him or her to Medical City Children’s Orthopedics and Spine Specialists so one of our pediatric orthopedic specialists in Dallas, Arlington, Flower Mound, McKinney, or Frisco, TX can provide a comprehensive diagnosis.
 It’s often hard to diagnose a broken bone without an X-ray exam and a medical exam.”
 Shyam Kishan, MD.
 “That’s why we have an X-ray located in our office.
 When you arrive at our office, we will X-ray your child’s possible fracture before you see that physician.
 That way, you will know if your child has a broken bone and what the plan of treatment is before you leave the office.”

 Symptoms of a Broken Bone

 Children who exhibit any of the following symptoms may indicate a broken bone or fracture and should see a doctor immediately: